Jackson teacher sexually abused teen for months, cops say

 On Monday evening, the Ocean County Prosecutor's Office said that 53-year-old William O'Neill of Jackson was arrested on Sunday night.
 He has been accused of sexually abusing a teen over a several-month span.

 O'Neill has been employed as a teacher and basketball coach at Jackson Memorial High School.
-Authorities said a victim between the ages of 13 and 16 has said the abuse began this past summer and ended on Jan.12.
+Authorities said a victim between the ages of 13 and 16 has said the abuse began this past summer.

+Ocean County Prosecutor Bradley Billhimer said his office was notified on Saturday, January 12.
+He said county and township detectives 'worked on the case through to the defendant’s arrest Sunday night.'

 The prosecutor's office did not say whether the victim was a student.

 O'Neill has been in Ocean County Jail since his arrest, ahead of a detention hearing.
-Anyone with information regarding this case has been asked to contact the Ocean County Prosecutor's Office at 732-929-2027 or Jackson Township Police at 732-928-1111.
+Anyone with information regarding this case or any potential other victims has been asked to contact the Ocean County Prosecutor's Office at 732-929-2027 or Jackson Township Police at 732-928-1111.

 More from New Jersey 101.5: